-What happens to power of attorney when a person passes away?
+Power of attorney when a person passes away

 Something that we see often is a misunderstanding of what a power of attorney is able to do once the person has passed away.
 It is very common for people to believe that they have the same authority to handle the deceased’s financial affairs when they pass away as they did when the person was alive.